 I hope that you go through these questions and then it helps you really uncover all the psychographic, all of the mindset, all of the beliefs.
 And that is a powerful customer avatar profile.

 If you’ve found this video useful, give me a thumbs up and don’t forget to subscribe to my channel.
 And if you’re looking for more ways to grow your business, make an impact and you know, grow your reach, make sure you grab a copy of my Facebook Live Cheat Sheets.

 I’ll put a link to them in the description and somewhere on the screen hopefully, and my Facebook Live Cheat Sheets is a step, step by step walkthrough of how to get up and running on Facebook Live even if you’ve never hit record before, I actually go through creating your customer avatar profile and I’ve got like 10 questions in there.

 It’s a real deep dive and I go a lot further into it.
 But I’ve only got limited time here.
-So have a look at the Facebook Live Cheat Sheets and I hope that you’ve enjoyed this live stream and this new format that I’m trying out.
+Have a look at the Facebook Live Cheat Sheets and I hope that you’ve enjoyed this live stream and this new format that I’m trying out.

 Thanks for everyone for joining me live and I’ll see you on the next broadcast.
 Thanks for now.